plus3it/terraform-aws-ldap-maintainer/_docs/MAIN.md

 2. Within your LDAP directory create a user that will be used by the lambda function.
 This user will need permissions to query LDAP and disable users.
 3. Populate an *encrypted* ssm parameter with this new user's password and use the key value as the input for `svc_user_pwd_ssm_key` variable.
 4. Generate the lambda layers for this project by running `bin/generate-layers.sh` use the `-r` option to generate the layers via docker or `-c` to create them locally.
+5. Register a new slack application at https://api.slack.com and capture the required inputs:

+    - the Slack signing secret: Located under the slack application Settings > Basic Information
+    - the Bot User OAuth Access Token: Located under the slack application Settings > Install App > Bot User OAuth Access Token

-5. Configure your `terraform.tfvars` with the required inputs.
+6. Configure your `terraform.tfvars` with the required inputs.
-6. Run `terraform init/apply`
+7. Run `terraform init/apply`
-7. Using the provided output url, enable slack events for your slackbot
+8. Using the provided output url, enable slack events for your slackbot
       1. Go to https://api.slack.com
       2. Find your app
       3. Navigate to Features > Event Subscriptions > Enable Events
       4. Enter the api gateway url created in the previous step
-8. Test the integration by manually triggering the LDAP maintenance step function with the following payload: `{"action": "query" }`
+9. Test the integration by manually triggering the LDAP maintenance step function with the following payload: `{"action": "query" }`

 ## Submodules